 Where: Char.
 Trikoupi 48, Kifisia 145 62

-Hotel Semiramis boasts a very desirable location in the upscale Kifissia district.
-This leafy peaceful neighbourhood offers a little respite from the chaotic hustle and bustle of central Athens.
-Award-winning Athenian restaurants, stylish coffee bars, and designer shopping are right on the hotel’s doorstep.
+Hotel Semiramis boasts a very desirable location in the upscale Kifissia district of Athens.
+This leafy peaceful neighbourhood offers a little respite from the chaotic hustle and bustle of central the city centre.

 Prices at the Athens Hotel Semiramis start from €120 per night depending on the season.
 Browse current room rates and availability here.